 What is malnutrition?

 Malnutrition is a state of nutrition in which a deficiency or excess (or imbalance) of energy, protein and other nutrients causes measurable adverse effects on tissue / body form (body shape, size and composition) and function and clinical outcome.
-The term malnutrition does include obesity, however BAPEN is focussed on the problem of “undernutrition”.
+The term malnutrition includes obesity, however BAPEN is focused on the problem of “undernutrition”.
 The term “malnutrition” is used on this website to mean “undernutrition”.
-For further information on obesity please go to NHS Choices website
+For further information on obesity please go to NHS Choices website.

-Malnutrition can often be very difficult to recognise, particularly in patients who are overweight or obese to start with.
-Malnutrition can happen very gradually, which can make it very difficult to spot in the early stages.
-Some of the symptoms and signs to watch out for include:
+Malnutrition can be difficult to recognise, particularly in patients who are overweight or obese to start with.
+Malnutrition may happen gradually, making it difficult to detect in the early stages.
+Some of the signs and symptoms include:

 - Loss of appetite